jericson/talavera/README.md

 Add the total score for all four orders and highest score wins.

-In case of a tie, congratulate each other on a job well done!
+In case of a tie, play a second game!

 ## Solo rules

 As in the two-player game, solo Talavera consists of 4 rounds of two phases.
 However, instead of completing specific orders, the goal is to decorate a flight of stairs with 4 different colors.

+Shuffle the cards and randomly select an order card to organize placement.
 Ignore the numbers on the order card.

 ### Draft phase (solo)

-Shuffle the deck and place the solo rules on top to cover the top card.
 Deal two cards from the bottom of the deck with their tile side face up.
 Select one card and discard the other.
 Repeat the process with two more cards so that you have a two tile cards to place.

 **Once per game**: Instead of taking one of a pair of cards, discard both cards and randomly draw a card from the deck to keep.
+You must place that card no matter what you turn up.

 ### Placement phase (solo)

-**Unlike the two-player game**, cover one corner of the order card with all the tile cards you selected that round.
-However, you may place cards on a corner that does not have a corresponding tile.
+**Unlike the two-player game**, tuck both cards you selected that round under one corner of the order card.
+Each round you must select a single color order to fill and you may not add to it in future rounds.
+You may, however, place a card that does not have a corresponding tile.

 > **Example**: If you have a card with one red tile and the other has
 > no red tiles, you may place both cards on the red corner to claim